 Some metrics you can measure with Google Analytics (from Hubspot)

-- The RFM Method: Standing for “recency, frequency, monetary value”, this is a measure of how recently someone ordered from you, how many times they purchased from you in a given time frame, and how much they have spent since their first order.
+Competitor Analysis: If you’ve noticed a slump, take a look at what your competitors might be doing, and how you can switch up your approach.
+It might be as simple as one key element or a bit of language you’re using (or not using).
+Comments and Engagement Online: Do you maintain a blog or social accounts?
+(If not, you should!)
+Pop in to the comments and see what people are saying.
+Don’t be afraid of honest feedback – you might get questions or concerns, but you could also find compliments or recommendations for something new.
+The RFM Method: Standing for “recency, frequency, monetary value”, this is a measure of how recently someone ordered from you, how many times they purchased from you in a given time frame, and how much they have spent since their first order.
 This is an excellent way to identify high-value, lifelong customers, and express your appreciation for their support.

 The RFM method for visualizing high-value customers (from Moengage)

-- Social Media: Maybe you have a #1 fan on TikTok…or maybe you have a shadow that immediately pounces on anything you do.
-Either way, we live in the era of Big Data, and you can use that information to create audience segments – “People Who Bought Something During This Sale”, “People Who Liked Ad #1”, etc. This lets you market more effectively and curate better content for each.
-By ensuring that your brand’s messaging meshes well with their behaviour patterns, you’ll create better campaigns that emotionally connect like a pro.
-This equals more success for you, and more satisfaction for them.
+Social Media: Do you have an ambassador who sings your praises all over their TikTok videos, or a shadow who pounces with negative comments as soon as you post anything, anywhere?
+We live in an age of immense data, and being able to use that information to create segments of your audience – “People Who Bought Something During This Sale”, “People Who Liked Ad #1”, etc. – lets you market more effectively to each, create better copy & imagery, and curate better content.
+The needs, wants, and experiences of your customers are always the benchmark of ultimate success.
+By ensuring that your brand’s messaging and offerings mesh well with their behaviour patterns, you can create better campaigns that emotionally connect in the right way – leading to more success for you, and more satisfaction for them.